sannjayy/python_csv_fileslist/README.md

 ## CSV File Info List Generator from Folders and Subfolders
-Export file's informations from Didirectory rectory and subdirectory with process monitor.
+Export files information from directory and subdirectory with process monitor.

 Currently only **.csv** format supported for output/export.